 - host: The Plex server name.
 Default: localhost. - port: The Plex server port.
-Default: 32400.
+Default: 32400. - token: The Plex Home token.
+Default: Empty.

 Random Plugin

 The random plugin provides a command that randomly selects tracks or albums from your library.
 This can be helpful if you need some help deciding what to listen to.